kaylakantola/flask-microservice-kk/Readme.md

 flask run
 ```

-The terminal output should include the host your app is running on.
+The terminal output should include the host your app is running on, e.g., `Running on http://127.0.0.1:5000/ `.

 ## Deployment

+This repo is set up with automated CI/CD.

+To deploy your changes to the cloud, there are two options:

+1. Push directly to the `main` branch (risky!)
+2. Set up a pull request into `main`, and include `/gcbrun` in the merge request description.

+### How does it work?

+In the cloud environment, there is a [Build Trigger](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers) connected to the GitHub repository.

+It's listening for pull requests to the `main` branch.
+On successful merge a build is executed.

+TO BE COMPLETED:

+In an ideal future state, I would like to terraform the build trigger (rather than create thru the GUI).

 ## Testing

+TO BE COMPLETED

+1. Unit test
+2. Integration test
+3. Deploy test

 ## Authentication and Authorization

+TO BE COMPLETED